 The purpose of this type of assessment is to determine a level of cognitive functioning as well as the ability to manage everyday expectations independently.
 This knowledge can help parents, school personnel, and other professionals develop an appropriate educational plan and/or placement that optimizes a child’s functioning.
 A specific diagnosis of intellectual disability may be required to access specialized services.

-Students can be referred for a giftedness assessment to determine whether they meet the criteria for intellectual giftedness.
+Students can be referred for a gifted assessment to determine whether they meet the educational criteria for intellectual giftedness.
 Parents should know that each school board in Ontario has specific cut-off scores based on test data that must be met to obtain the official Gifted designation and gain access to enhanced programming or specialized class placement.

 Common Psychological Problems